 STAY AT PAKARAIMA MOUNTAIN INN & ENJOY SOME ACTIVITIES

-Pakaraima Mountain Inn is situated in the stunning Aranaputa Valley.
+Pakaraima Mountain Inn is situated in the stunning Aranaputa Valley, one of the places to go in Guyana.
 Experience authentic hospitality and interesting stories from the host Charles, his lovely wife, and his son Sebastian.

 You’ll be far away from civilization and surrounded by large savannah and green hills, and that alone is worth coming for.